PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

   - The route of the trip can be displayed on a map.

 Some features were added later, while others were changed or became obsolete.\
-An updated list of features was later written in the form of a Use-Case-Diagram, which can be seen in chapter _Use Cases_ [TODO: link/number].
+An updated list of features was later written in the form of a Use-Case-Diagram, which can be seen in chapter _Use Cases_.

 ## Mockup